taianekarine/Explorer-Stage-02-Desafio-Fase-02.2/README.md

 ---

-Feito com 🧡 by Taiane Karine e Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
+Feito com 🧡 by Taiane Karine